ROCm/MIVisionX/apps/DGtest/README.md

          make

 ***Make sure that the batch size of weights.bin, input tensor and image tag matches.
-For example, when you trained your caffemodel with a batch size of 64 and convert it to weights.bin file, your input tensor should also have 64 images in it.***
+For example, when you trained your caffemodel/ONNX with a batch size of 64 and convert it to weights.bin file, your input tensor should also have 64 images in it.***

 ### Example
     ./DGTest Examples/weights.bin Examples/input.f32 Examples/output.f32 Examples/labels.txt Examples/imagelist.txt